-Vertical Banded Gastroplasty (VBG), also known as stomach stapling, is a restrictive weight loss surgery procedure.
-First developed in 1980 by Dr. Edward E. Mason, the father of obesity surgery, the procedure now is considered less effective than other weight loss surgery types.
+Vertical Banded Gastroplasty (VBG), also known as stomach stapling, is a restrictive weight loss surgery procedure, similar to Lap-Band.
+First developed in 1980 by Dr. Edward E. Mason, the father of obesity surgery, the procedure now is considered less effective than other weight loss surgery types, like and Vertical Sleeve gastrectomy.
 Mason also developed the first gastric bypass surgery procedure.

 Experts find that Vertical Banded Gastroplasty is more efficient when it is combined with a malabsorptive technique in which portions of the digestive tract are bypassed.
-This leads to a reduction of absorption of both nutrients and calories and extreme weight loss.
-Some examples of these combination surgeries include Roux-en-y gastric bypass surgery, Mini Gastric Bypass, Vertical Sleeve gastrectomy and duodenal switch surgery.
+This leads to a reduction of the absorption of both nutrients and calories and extreme weight loss.
+Some examples of these combination surgeries include Roux-en-y gastric bypass surgery, Mini Gastric Bypass, and duodenal switch surgery.

 Guide to Vertical Banded Gastroplasty